 Dr Yeung is a known gap provider.

 Having completed her training in General Surgery with the Royal Australasian College of Surgeons in 2004, Dr Yeung then spent 2 years of post fellowship training in Sydney, with a focus specifically on Endocrine Surgery.
 She returned to Melbourne in early 2007 and started practice in the Endocrine Surgery Unit at The Alfred Hospital.
 Dr Yeung also consults in Melbourne CBD, Brighton, Berwick and Mooroolbark.
-She has operating privileges at Cabrini Health, Epworth Freemasons and Knox Private Hospitals.
+She has operating privileges at Cabrini Health and Epworth Freemasons Hospitals.